IndyDrake/2023-ectf-insecure-example/README.md

 You can now fetch and push as you normally would using `git fetch origin` and `git push origin`.
 If we push out updated code, you can fetch this new code using `git fetch example`.

+Modified by me ID, hopefully the other's can't see this.